yassine-hamoudi/labri/_pages/positions.md

 We seek candidates that are interested in research on quantum information, quantum algorithms and complexity.
 Candidates can have training or experience in at least one of the following areas: quantum information and computation, algorithmic theory, complexity theory.

 Applicants should include the <ins>following information in their initial email:</ins> a CV, a transcript of records (for student applicants) or list of publications (for postdoc applicants), and the names and email addresses of one or two referees.
-Postdoc applicants are also strongly encouraged to submit a copy of their doctoral thesis and a research statement.
+Postdoc applicants are also strongly encouraged to submit a research statement.

 PhD positions are granted for 36 months with a net income of about 1700 € (+ optional 150€/month with teaching service).
 Postdocs positions are usually granted for 24 months, with a net income ranging between 2100 € and 2500 € depending on the candidate experience.